Adenau: Culture

 is a major cultural event.
 Every year 80,000 or more people meet near Adenau to "rock".
 The event first took place in 1985, and was originally planned as a unique event.
 It was so successful, with 75,000 participants, that it was decided to make it an annual event.
 There has been one 2-year break since then after attendance numbers fell in 1988, after which the festival resumed in 1991 in a revised format with more emphasis on new acts.
 The camp associated with the festival is an important part of the experience.

-Adenau is also known globally in the motorsports world from the name of the Adenau Bridge corner on the Nürburgring Nordschliefe race circuit.
-The corner is about 9.5km from the start of the circuit and is located to the south east of Adenau town.
+Adenau is also known globally in the motorsports world from the name of the Adenau Bridge corner on the Nürburgring Nordschleife race circuit.
+The corner is about 9.5 km from the start of the circuit and is located to the south east of Adenau town.